Joseph Willcocks: Raid at Newark

 On December 10, 1813.
-Joseph Wilocks conducted a raid with 100 armed members of his militia and 70 U.S. Regulars.
-Joseph Willocks marched on his horse while leading his column.
-Wilocks and his force burned more than 60 structures of public and private property.
-Wilocks recruited 4 Canadians who joined him.
-And Wilocks withdrew to New York with 24 prisoners.
+Joseph Willcocks conducted a raid with 100 armed members of his militia and 70 U.S. Regulars.
+Joseph Willcocks marched on his horse while leading his column.
+Willcocks and his force burned more than 60 structures of public and private property.
+Willcocks recruited four Canadians, who joined him, and Willcocks withdrew to New York with 24 prisoners.

-Sabotaging the bridge at Tonawanda Creek

-A large British raiding force led by Phineas Riall was headed towards Buffalo.
-The Canadian Volunteers under Joseph Wilocks sabotaged the bridge at Tonawanda Creek by burning it down to delay the British advance.
-Although it did delay the British for a while, the British eventually made it to Buffalo and successfully raided it.
-A number of Canadian volunteers did fight side by side with the New York Militia fighting the British before withdrawing back from the field making the British victors.
-Though the British won the engagement, they suffered many casualties.

 Raid on Saint David’s

-On July 22, 1814.
-Joseph Wilcocks with 200-300 men which included American dragoons made a surprise raid on Saint David’s where there were 4 Canadian militiamen.
-The Americans under Wilcocks came around by the mountain and surrounded the house where the Canadian militiamen were staying.
-The Canadian militiamen fired through the windows with their muskets killing 1 American dragoon and wounding a few horses.
+On July 22, 1814, Joseph Willcocks, with 200-300 men, who included American dragoons, made a surprise raid on Saint David’s, where there were four Canadian militiamen.
+The Americans, under Willcocks, came around by the mountain and surrounded the house where the Canadian militiamen were staying.
+The Canadian militiamen fired through the windows with their muskets, killing one American dragoon and wounding a few horses.
 The Canadian militiamen refused to surrender until the American dragoon captain Harrison stepped forward into the open and persuaded the Canadian militiamen to surrender.
 The Canadian militia surrendered.
-Joseph Wilcocks and his fellow American raiders destroyed the house that the Canadian militia took shelter in.
-Then Wilcocks and his fellow raiders withdrew back to American territory with their 4 Canadian prisoners.
+Joseph Willccocks and his fellow American raiders destroyed the house that the Canadian militia had taken shelter in.
+Then Willcocks and his fellow raiders withdrew to American territory with four Canadian prisoners.